Hikita surjectivity for $\mathcal N /// T$: Introduction

 For the conical symplectic singularity $X = \mathcal N\ssslash T$, the Hikita conjecture predicts that

-as graded rings.
+as graded rings, with cohomological grading on the left.
 For $n = 2$ and $n = 3$, the variety $\mathcal N\ssslash T$ is the point and the type $D_4$ Kleinian singularity respectively, while $\overline{T^*(G/U)}$ is the affine space $\CC^4$ and the minimal nilpotent orbit in $\mathfrak{so}_8$ (\cite[Thm 1.3]{jia21}), respectively.
 The Hikita conjecture is known to hold in these examples (\cite{shlykov24}).

 Our main result states: